polargx/polargx-swift-sdk/README.md

 ## 5.1.
 Using the SDK in Objective-C

 The PolarGX SDK is written in Swift, but it works fully in Objective‑C projects.**
-PolarGX Swift SDK can also be used in Objective-C projects.

 ### **Importing PolarGX into Objective-C**